Local economic information

 County Durham statistics

-We hold a significant amount of data on the above issues which which you can view on our Census and Statistical Information pages.
+We hold a significant amount of data on the above issues which you can view on our Census and Statistical Information pages.

 County Durham Economic Partnership (CDEP)